DuncanWalter/alonzo-client-template/README.md

 ## **Alonzo Client Template**
 -----------------------------

-The Alonzo Client Template is meant to provide a straightforward boilerplate for developing in a Vue, JSX, and FlowType environment.
-It does not contain any features specific to the Alonzo project, so feel free to use it for any project with highly dynamic UI needs.
+The Alonzo Client Template is meant to provide a straightforward boilerplate for developing in a Vue, JSX, and Stylus environment.
+See the 'Features' section for details.

 ## **Usage**